altruios/namshubettulpa/public/namshubettuple/reset-2.md

 ~Again, she felt a distinct awareness in her brain on the ordering of her thoughts.~ *She shook her head clear and said*
 "M::Are you a virus, or a program?"
-'R::I'm a tuple.
+'R::I am a tuple.
 But if you are asking if you can exorcise me from your head, then yes.
-I'll go freely.
+I will go freely.
-But then you'll likely go to prison for that murder, or you can learn from me.
+But then you will likely go to prison for that murder, or you can learn from me.
-Join the society that controls everything at the deepest levels."
+Join the society that controls everything at the deepest levels.'
 *Rossin turned to her.*
-'R::And help my author bring it all down."
+'R::And help my author bring it all down.'
 }
 ## [the-start-of-bad-things](the-start-of-bad-things.md)